Positive Activities For Young People Evaluation Report 2022

 Perceived happiness and life satisfaction scores of least active young people before and after taking part in after-school sessions (1 = lowest, 10 = highest)

 - Young people were happier and more satisfied with their lives after taking part in the after-school sessions.

-- Young people reported an average increase of 1.02 out 10 for how satisfied they were with their lives.
+- Young people reported an average increase of 1.01 out of 10 for how satisfied they were with their lives.